gzigzigzeo/coerced_accessor/README.md

 ## Human readable dates

 Motivation: Rails Time.new = String can parse most date formats.
 On the other hand, if user inputs '12.01.2001' in text field - we should keep this value after form submission.
-Instead of this he will see `Time#to_s` result (`"2001-01-12 00:00:00 +0300"`).
+Instead of this he will see `Time#to_s` result (`"2001-01-12 00:00:00 +0300"`) by default.

 ```ruby
 class UserForm